TeamGloomy/TeamGloomy.github.io/pages/mydoc/fly_e3_prov2_general.md

 ### Driver Diag Pin

-To use sensorless homing, a jumper must be installed on the diag header.
+To use sensorless homing, a jumper must be installed on the diag header for each driver you are going to use it on.

 {% include image.html file="fly_e3_pro_diag.png" alt="Fly-E3-Pro Diag Jumpers" caption="Fly-E3-Pro Diag Jumper Locations" %}